1001 Campus Life and Responsibilities: M.S.W. Handbook

 Accessibility of Campus Events

-- Scheduling a location, which is accessible to persons with mobility impairments, including wheel chair users, and advertising the event as being accessible.
+• Reserving a location, which is accessible to persons with mobility impairments, including wheelchair users, and advertising the event as accessible.
+Symbols which denote accessibility are available upon request from the Office of Student Engagement.

-- Sending an e-mail to the director of the Disability Services Office if you are holding an event that accommodates persons with disabilities.
+• Sending an email to the Office of Disability Services regarding any event which accommodates persons with disabilities.

-- Asking invited guests and participants of conferences whether they will need special accommodations.
-This should be included in any invitations you sent out.
+• Asking all invited guests and participants whether they will need accommodations.

 1001.2 Using Social Media in Professional & Educational Endeavors